coowry/choke/README.md

 ## Set-Up
 To start the aplication you need to call at the start to `application:start(throttle)`.
 Then you can create all the context that you want calling to `throttle:start_context{'context_name', {numer_of_attemps, time_interval}}`.
-Rates can also be set via application environment instead of calling `start_context`, if you wish you could use both.
+Rates can also be set via application environment instead of calling `start_context` function, if you wish you could use both.
 ```Erlang
 {throttle, [
             {resources, [